 Our water system serves 900 people through 266 service connections.
 Our water source is the NYC Catskill Aqueduct and four New Paltz reservoirs, located near the New Paltz water filtration facility, on Mountain Rest Road.
 The water is filtered and chlorinated prior to distribution.
-The amount of water billed were 28,921,285 gallons.

 Cost of water is \$18.75 per 1000 gallons